datou-tech/datou-k8s/README.md

 #### Exercise - First Deployment (1/4)

-First we will deploy an application that echos our input.
-There is a deployment resource definition included in this project.
+First, we will deploy an application that echos our request.

 ```
-    > kubectl create deployment echoserver --image=k8s.gcr.io/echoserver:1.4 --port=8080
+    > kubectl create deployment echoserver --image=k8s.gcr.io/echoserver:1.4
 ```

 Here are some things you can try to test your knowledge: